-The earfold is a new technique for correcting prominent ears.
-It is an implant which is introduced through a small incision on the front of the ear.
+The Earfold is a new technique for correcting prominent ears.
+It is an implant that is introduced through a small incision on the front of the ear.
 It is placed on the antihelix part of the ear, grips the ear cartilage and immediately adopts a pre-set shape.
-The earfold consists of a thin strip of metal (Nitinol) plated with 24 carat gold.
+The Earfold consists of a thin strip of metal (Nitinol) plated with 24-carat gold.
 Its insertion is a quick procedure performed as an outpatient requiring minimal dressing.

 The Earfold is very effective tool and simple to apply.
 It is, however, not suitable for all types of ear prominence as it only has one mode of action which is to fold the antihelix of the ear at a preset strength.
 It can only be applied in cases where folding the antihelix at a specific point gives the desired look.
 Also it has no effect on the conchal cartilage (the bowl of the ear) which in some cases also contributes to the prominence.